Clinton-Davis/focus_fitness/README.md

     $ git add .
     ```

-18. commit changes to Github
+18. Commit changes to Github

     ```bash
     $ commit -m "You message"
       ```

-19. Now that heroku is ready to go, Inside the Django setting you will need to set up the AWS configs so the static files have a place to go.
+19. Now that heroku is ready to go, Inside the Django setting.py you will need to set up the AWS configs so the static files have a place to go.
 Add

     ```python